tytydraco/yessleep/out/My_brother_is_missing_and_I_just_found_his_hard_drive.md

 Here's the part that took me three reads to actually sit with.
 The file doesn't describe our universe as fragile against Azgaron.
 It describes our universe, and every other universe Group Zero had any theoretical model for, as a single grain of sand on a beach that itself sits on the edge of an ocean nobody has measured the far side of.
 Not one universe.
 Not our observable slice of one.
 All of them: every branching timeline, every parallel structure their mathematics could even gesture toward, the entire, uncountable, endlessly multiplying set of everything that has ever existed anywhere under any law of physics.
 According to the file, none of that is the audience Azgaron is even aware of.
 It's not that Azgaron could destroy all of it if it wanted to.
 It's that "all of it" was never a large enough object to register as a thing in the first place.
 We are not mold growing on the surface of one still, silent world.
 We are mold that never noticed it's growing on the outside of the jar the ocean was poured out of, in a room no one built, next to other jars we've never seen, holding other oceans we don't have names for.

+There's a line in the margin of this section that isn't part of the main file.
+Different font, like someone added it later, by hand, in whatever the digital equivalent of handwriting is.
+It says Group Zero ran exactly one internal test on whether the hierarchy itself could be questioned, whether there was any coherent way to model something standing above Azgaron, even as a pure thought experiment, even without believing it.
+The note doesn't say what happened to the researcher who ran the model.
+It just says the test is not to be repeated, and that the reason isn't classified, it's simpler than that: nobody who tried finishing that thought stayed a person who could finish thoughts.

 When it stirs, and it doesn't stir on purpose because it has no purpose, the file says nothing gets destroyed the way destruction usually works.
 It just goes back to being the blank page it was apparently taken from, page and ocean and jar and everything else that was ever poured out of it, all at once, without any of it ever having been the point.

 There's a section listing what they called recorded anomalies.
 I'll try to summarize instead of quoting the whole thing.